eclipse-iceoryx/iceoryx/doc/design/error_reporting.md

 ### Basics

-The overall implementation concepts allows customization at platform level and a provides a default implementation.
+The overall implementation concepts allows customizationof the implementation level and a provides a default implementation.

 Everything related to error reporting is located in the corresponding folder `error_reporting`.